Join in the Wonder of the 3-6-Year-Old Child

 God and the Child with the Adult

 An interpersonal relationship is always a mystery, all the more so when that relationship is between God and the child.
-We believe that there is a deep bond between God and the child which produces in the child the desire to draw nearer to God.
-The catechist’s role is to prepare the environment and to give selected presentations from scripture and liturgy that “call forth” the child’s response rather than “pours in” information.
+We believe there is a deep bond between God and the child which produces in the child the desire to draw nearer to God.
+The catechist’s role is to prepare the environment and to give selected presentations from scripture and liturgy that “call forth” the child’s response.
 The catechist listens with the child and together they ask, “God, who are you?
 How do you love us?”
 The adult reflects with the child on the questions generated by the presentations with the materials offered to the child to aid the child’s reflection.
 The atrium (or prepared environment) is one of the important elements that help the relationship between God and the child to flourish.
 After a theme has been presented, the child is free to choose an activity that will make possible the inner dialogue with the “Interior Teacher.”

 He loves us.